 It’s so easy to hunker down at home after the Christmas holidays pass, avoiding the winter weather and dreaming of your distant summer vacation.
 But don’t do it!
-Get out and take a winter vacation,
+Get out and take a winter vacation.
+Make the most of the cold instead of waiting for it to go away.

 Winter is also off-season for destinations that don’t offer either sand or snow. if you don’t mind some grey weather you can save money on some of your bucket-list destinations.